AnMart24/eeee346-s25-hw2/README.md

 # Introduction

 In this homework, you will be implementing Newton's method, also known as the Newton-Raphson method, to find roots of equations.
 Note that this homework only uses quadratic equations.
+You will practice calling functions, using a loop, and writing code to solve a specific problem through this homework assignment.

 # Background: Newton's Method